ITR for Year 3 BMSc

 • Western Scholars is a designation to recognize academic achievment that is noted on official transcripts and degree diplomas.
 Students request the Western Scholars designation when submitting their ITR for Year 3 and/or 4 BMSc.
 Details about the academic requirements are posted in the Academic Calendar.

-As soon as you submit your First Choice for ITR, if is our understanding that you'll be sent an email message from the Office of the Registrar with your First Choice for ITR displayed over a few lines.
+As soon as you submit your First Choice for ITR, you will be sent an email message from the Office of the Registrar with your First Choice for ITR displayed over a few lines.
 These lines represent your faculty, degree type and module(s), as in the example below:

 Schulich School of Medicine & Dentistry - your faculty